Emma Tappin BSc (Hons), MSc, MBA, Dip. Res., PgCHE, SFHEA

-Emma is an experienced teacher and trainer who has held several management roles within the insitution.
-Most recently she was responsible for postgraduate taught courses across the five departments within the University .
-She was also responsible for a Personal Development Programme for research students undertaking PhDs.
+Emma is an experienced lecturer and industry trainer who has held several management roles within the insitution.
+Most recently she was responsible for postgraduate taught courses across the five departments within the University.
+She has also held responsibility for the PhD Personal Development Programme for research.

-Emma has received three Aspire Development Fellowships, including one for the development of online provision of Leadership and Professional Development at level 7 and most recently she received an award to review adoption of enterprise education approaches.
+Emma has received three Aspire Development Fellowships, including one for the development of online provision of Leadership and Professional Development and recently received an award to review adoption of enterprise education pedagogies.

 Emma is currently undertaking a Doctorate in Business Administration at the University of Bath.
-The research focusses on the drivers and barriers to the adoption of enterprise eduction.
+The research focusses on the drivers and barriers to the adoption of real-world pedagogies.

 - Senior Fellow of the Higher Education Academy